Artilleryjoe/Cybersecurity-Portfolio/Security_Scripts/shodan-scanner/README.md

     "vulns": ["CVE-2021-41773", "CVE-2020-11984"]
   }
 }
-Security Notes
+Security Context
-Purpose: Identifies misconfigured services, exposed ports, and known vulnerabilities for external assessments.
-Caution: Only scan infrastructure you own or have explicit permission to test to avoid legal issues.
-Rate Limits: The script includes a 1-second delay between API calls to respect Shodan’s free API tier limits.
-Integrations
-vuln_check.py: Use to further analyze CVEs from the output. markdown_html_gen.py: Convert the JSON output into styled markdown or HTML reports for presentations.
-This script is production-ready and designed for integration into reporting pipelines.
-Let me know if you need help with the integrations or further customization!
+This script helps identify publicly exposed services and known vulnerabilities associated with those services.
+It should only be used on networks and systems you own or have explicit authorization to test.

+Integration
+The output of this script can be further analyzed using:

+vuln_check.py - For matching services against CVE databases

+markdown_html_gen.py - To convert results into readable reports

+csv_json_export.py - To reformat the data for different pipelines

+License
+MIT License.
+Use at your own risk.